 Follow the tiki-torch lit trail through the jungle to be directed to the lockers available at that time.
 There you will get a properly sized wet suit or vest, swim masks, snorkel, and even animal-safe sunscreen.
 Change in the fully equipped bathroom and put your clean clothes in the provided locker.

-When Does the Park Close?
+When Does the Discovery Cove Close?

-• Don’t hesitate to grab your beach chairs and put your stuff down to claim your area.
+- Don’t hesitate to grab your beach chairs, and put your stuff down to claim your area.
 Our favorite attraction was the reef, so we chose chairs in this area for our spot.
 It worked great because there’s also a snack bar right there.

-• Potty breaks.
+- Potty breaks.
 Tight wet suits.
 Discuss your plan with your family.
 I’ll leave your plan up to you. 🙂

 Think about how you don’t have to pay for parking or a locker or food or snacks or haul all that stuff around.
 And it’s magical.
 I suggest you talk to a travel agent about getting a good deal.
 If you need one, please contact my friends at K&R Travel Connect.